Neetre/ubiquitous-waffle-library/README.md

 ## Description

+This repository contains a project developed for Hack Club.

 The program webpage.py, offers a simple system to keep a record of all the books someone has in their home.

 This all started because I needed a DB for for my Home Library.